arthastheking113/arthastheking113/README.md

-I am full stack .NET developer and problem solving is my favorite.
+I am full stack Angular + .NET developer and problem solving is my favorite.
 I love hard problem because I can learn a lot of knowledge from it.

 Beside working, I usually learning about investing and financing in my free time.
 Hanging out with friend and breathing fresh air is what I usually do in the weekend after a hard working week.